 – The 30 companies with the most money booked offshore for tax purposes collectively hold nearly $1.2 trillion overseas.
 That is 62 percent of the nearly $2 trillion that Fortune 500 companies together report holding offshore.

 – Only 55 companies disclose the amount they would expect to pay in U.S. taxes if they didn’t report profits offshore for tax purposes.
-All told, these 55 companies would collectively owe $147.5 billion in additional federal taxes, more than the entire state budgets of all 6 New England states combined.
+All told, these 55 companies would collectively owe $147.5 billion in additional federal taxes, equal to the entire state budgets of California, Virginia, and Indiana combined.
 The average tax rate the 55 companies currently pay to other countries on this income is a mere 6.7 percent, implying that most of it is booked to tax havens.

 # # #